lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

 .. figure:: /_static/portal_tut01_step01b.png
     :name: portal_tut01_step01b
-    :alt: The Portal interface when it is prepared to query the ``MPCORB`` table.
+    :alt: A screenshot of the Portal interface when it is prepared to query the MPCORB table.

-    Fig 2.
     The Portal interface is prepared to query the ``MPCORB`` table.

 1.4.
 Set up a query to retrieve the eccentricity, inclination, and absolution magnitude H for 50000 bright objects in the ``MPCORB`` table.